By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

 According to BBC Health correspondent, the vaccine rollout could take up to nine months to reach affected communities in remote areas.
-The delay stems from logistical challenges in conflict-affected regions and the need to maintain cold-chain storage in areas with limited infrastructure.
+The BBC reports that the delay stems from logistical challenges in conflict-affected regions and the need to maintain cold-chain storage in areas with limited infrastructure.

 Travel Ban Draws Rights Concerns

-Human rights organizations have criticized the US travel restrictions as disproportionate and potentially counterproductive.
-The measures require 21-day quarantine for travelers from affected regions, regardless of their exposure status or vaccination history.
+The Guardian reports that the measures require 21-day quarantine for travelers from affected regions, regardless of their exposure status or vaccination history.

 Dr. Lawrence Gostin, director of the WHO Collaborating Center on National and Global Health Law at Georgetown University, told The Guardian that such blanket bans “stigmatize entire populations and may deter the very humanitarian workers needed to contain outbreaks.”
 The global health response requires international coordination and volunteer deployment.